Giannis Antetokounmpo’s $1.8 Million Wisconsin Mansion Was Previously Owned by 2 Former Bucks

 Giannis can afford a bigger home if he wants

 The Greek Freak’s pad is impressive in many ways.
 But the two-time MVP could afford something even bigger and better down the road.

 With a $70 million net worth, Antetokounmpo can more or less buy whatever piece of property he wants in Wisconsin.
 Heck, he could probably buy a few towns in Wisconsin if he wanted to.
-But that’s of course assuming there was another Bucks player who could take the house off of his hands.
+But that’s, of course, assuming there was another Bucks player who could take the house off of his hands.

-All contract figures courtesy of Spotrac.
+Contract figures courtesy of Spotrac.